Introduction to Probabilistic Bayesian Networks Inference

 ii.
 Parameter Learning

-To specify the BN and thus represent the joint probability distribution, it is necessary to specify for each node X. The probability distribution for X conditional upon X’s parents.
+To specify the BN and thus represent the joint probability distribution, it is necessary to specify for each node X. Here, the probability distribution for the node X is conditional, based on its parents.
 There can be many forms of distribution of X. Discrete or Gaussian distributions simplifies calculations.
 Sometimes constraints on a distribution are only known.
 To determine a single distribution we can use the principle of maximum entropy.
 The only one who has the greatest entropy given the constraints.

 Conditional distributions include parameters from data and unknown.
 Sometimes by using the most likely approach, we can estimate the data.
 When there are unobserved variables, direct maximization of the likelihood is often complex.
 EMA refers to Expectation- maximization algorithm.
 EMA is for computing expected values of the unobserved variables.
-With maximizing the complete likelihood assuming that previously computed expected values are correct.
+By performing the maximization of the likelihood with an assumption that the prior expectations are correct.
 This process converges on most likelihood values for parameters under mild condition.

 To treat parameters as additional unobserved variables, Bayesian is an approach.
 We use BN to compute a posterior distribution conditional upon observed data.
 Then to integrate out the parameters.
 This approach can be costly and lead to large dimension model.
 Thus, in real practice, classical parameter-setting are more common approaches.